 High prices and interest rates dissuade some buyers from the market.
 But many overseas property purchasers who are willing to hold onto their investments for a number of years, are cashing in on a potentially lucrative situation; they can now buy low, rent out their properties in the medium term, and benefit from high capital returns in the long term.

-Bank Guarantees are commonly given by developers in Australia and IPIN approved projects will always be protected by local or overseas bank guarantees.
+Bank Guarantees are commonly given by developers in Australia.

 Property ownership in Australia is mostly sold Freehold, leaving no room for ownership disputes.